-- 1. Review Amplitude - Use the arrow buttons to increase or decrease amplitude. - The default amplitude setting is 1.5 V. Higher amplitudes increase measurement accuracy but may be uncomfortable for the patient. - 2.
-Select the Measure Impedances button.

-- Analyze Impedance Measurement Results.
-Measurement results outside the range of 200-7000 ohms may indicate a problem: - A measured impedance < 200 ohms may indicate a short between lead conductors, preventing stimulation from reaching the patient. - A measured impedance > 7000 ohms may indicate an open circuit, preventing stimulation from reaching the patient.
+- 1. Review Amplitude. - Use the arrow buttons to increase or decrease amplitude. - The default amplitude setting is 1.5 V. Higher amplitudes increase measurement accuracy but may be uncomfortable for the patient. - 2.
+Select the Measure Impedances button. - 3.
+Analyze Impedance Measurement Results.
+Measurement results lower than 200 ohms may indicate a problem. - A measured impedance < 200 ohms may indicate a short between lead conductors, preventing stimulation from reaching the patient.

 Use the test stimulation feature on the Adjust Stimulation screen to confirm high or low impedance measurement results.
-Impedance values greater than 2000 ohms are outside the IPG measurement range and should be considered for information only.
+Impedance values should be considered for information only.